-CHEM-X 170 Chemistry Community Outreach Seminar (1 cr.)
-P: C117-C127 or C105-C125.
+CHEM-X 170 Chemistry Community Outreach Seminar (0-2 cr.)
+P: CHEM-C 105, CHEM-C 117, CHEM-H 117 or CHEM-J 117; and CHEM-C 125, CHEM-C 127, CHEM-H 127, or CHEM-X 150.
 C: Current enrollment in another chemistry course.
-Students will work within the community to foster interest, knowledge, and appreciation in the sciences.
-Assignments will include the preparation and execution of demonstrations and in class lessons at the primary and secondary school levels.
+Provides opportunities to work within the community to foster interest, knowledge, and appreciation of the sciences.
+Includes preparation and execution of demonstrations and in-class lessons at primary and secondary school levels.
+May be repeated for a maximum of 6 credit hours.